philippbayer/Goodreads_visualization/README.md

 else:
     print("Cannot reject null hypothesis (p=%s)"%p_value)
 ```

-    Rejecting null hypothesis - data does not come from a normal distribution (p=1.21015013043e-20)

 In my case, the data is not normally distributed (in other words, the book scores are not evenly distributed around the middle).
 If you think about it, this makes sense: most readers don't read perfectly randomly, I avoid books I believe I'd dislike, and choose books that I prefer.
 I rate those books higher than average, therefore, my curve of scores is slanted towards the right.